 Erich Maria Remarque was born in Germany in 1898 and drafted into the German army during World War I. His first novel, All Quiet on the Western Front, was published in 1928 and was an instant best seller.
 When the Nazis came… More about Erich Maria Remarque

-People Who Read All Quiet on the Western Front Also Read
+Buy other books like All Quiet on the Western Front

 “The world has a great writer in Erich Maria Remarque.
 He is a craftsman of unquestionably first rank, a man who can bend language to his will.
 Whether he writes of men or of inanimate nature, his touch is sensitive, firm, and sure.”—The New York Times Book Review